WeblateOrg/weblate/docs/wlc.rst

         Supported since wlc 0.7.

-    Downloads translation file.
+    Downloads a translation file.

     .. option:: --convert

-        Convert file format, if not specified no conversion happens on server and file is downloaded as is in the repository.
+        Converts file format, if unspecified no conversion happens on the server and the file is downloaded as is to the repository.

     .. option:: --output

-        File where to store output, if not specified file is printed to stdout.
+        Specifies file to save output in, if left unspecified it is printed to stdout.

 .. option:: upload